 Harsh chemicals such as PERC are often used as an "easy" way to abolish difficult stains.
 However, such chemicals can in fact stiffen materials and erode colouring.

 Why we do not use PERC at The Laundry press

-We are committed to eco-friendly dry cleaning and are continuously working to becoming the best eco-citizens we can be.
-As a result, such harsh chemicals are not an option for us!
+We are committed to eco-friendly dry cleaning and are continuously working towards becoming the best eco-citizens that we can be.
+As a result, such harsh chemicals are not an option for us.
 We also do not use PERC for the safety of our staff, customers and the general public.
 We pride ourselves on our high-quality cleaning processes which could be hindered with the use of such harsh chemicals.

 PERC was seen as an amazing and innovative cleaning formula when it was launched to market over 80 years ago.
 However, we have come a long way since then.
-The use of such chemcials is outdated, unsafe and unnecessary in the year 2021!
+The use of such chemicals is outdated, unsafe, and unnecessary in the year 2021!